DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Pilots/index.rst

 A pilot has to run on each and every computing resource type, provided that:

 - Python 2.6+ on the WN
-- It is an OS onto which we can install a DIRAC client (basically: SLC6 or CentOS7)
+- It is an OS onto which we can install a DIRAC client.
   - if that's not possible, we plan to add support for singularity

 The same pilot script can be used everywhere.